-- (i) The process for enrollment and terminating enrollment in the SERTP, which is set forth in Section 22 of this Attachment K; - (ii) The process for consulting with customers regarding regional transmission planning, which is set forth in Section 11 of this Attachment K; - (iii) The notice procedures and anticipated frequency of regional planning meetings, which is set forth in Sections 11 and 12 of this Attachment K; - (iv) The Transmission Owner's regional transmission planning methodology, criteria, and processes, which are set forth in Section 13 of this Attachment K; - (v) The method of disclosure of regional transmission planning criteria, assumptions and underlying data, which is set forth in Sections 12 and 13 of this Attachment K: - (vi) The obligations of and methods for transmission customers to submit data if necessary to support the regional transmission planning process, which are set forth in Section 14 of this Attachment K; - (vii) The process for submission of data by nonincumbent developers of transmission projects that wish to participate in the regional transmission planning process and seek regional cost allocation for purposes of Order No. 1000, which is set forth in Sections 23-31 of this Attachment K; - (viii) The process for submission of data by merchant transmission developers that wish to participate in the regional transmission planning process, which is set forth in Section 21 of this Attachment K; - (ix) The regional dispute resolution process, which is set forth in Section 15 of this Attachment K; - (x) The study procedures for regional economic upgrades to address congestion or the integration of new resources, which is set forth in Section 17 of this Attachment K;

-- (xi) The procedures and mechanisms for considering regional transmission needs driven by Public Policy Requirements, consistent with Order No. 1000, which are set forth in Section 20 of this Attachment K; and - (xii) The relevant regional cost allocation method or methods satisfying the six regional cost allocation principles set forth in Order No. 1000, which is set forth at Section 27.
+- (iii) The notice procedures and anticipated frequency of regional planning meetings, which is set forth in Sections 11 and 12 of this Attachment K;(iv) The Transmission Owner's regional transmission planning methodology, criteria, and processes, which are set forth in Section 13 of this Attachment K; - (v) The method of disclosure of regional transmission planning criteria, assumptions and underlying data, which is set forth in Sections 12 and 13 of this Attachment K; - (vi) The obligations of and methods for transmission customers to submit data if necessary to support the regional transmission planning process, which are set forth in Section 14 of this Attachment K; - (vii) The process for submission of data by nonincumbent developers of transmission projects that wish to participate in the regional transmission planning process and seek regional cost allocation for purposes of Order No. 1000, which is set forth in Sections 24-32 of this Attachment K; - (viii) The process for submission of data by merchant transmission developers that wish to participate in the regional transmission planning process, which is set forth in Section 22 of this Attachment K; - (ix) The regional dispute resolution process, which is set forth in Section 15 of this Attachment K; - (x) The study procedures for regional economic upgrades to address congestion or the integration of new resources, which is set forth in Section 17 of this Attachment K; - (xi) The procedures and mechanisms for considering regional transmission needs driven by Public Policy Requirements, consistent with Order No. 1000, which are set forth in Section 20 of this Attachment K; - (xii) The relevant regional cost allocation method or methods satisfying the six regional cost allocation principles set forth in Order No. 1000, which is set forth at Section 27-28; and - (xiii) Interregional coordination with those transmission planning regions that neighbor the SERTP is addressed in Appendices 6-10 to this Attachment K. - Appendix 6 Interregional transmission coordination between the SERTP and the FRCC regions; - Appendix 7 Interregional transmission coordination between the SERTP and MISO regions; - Appendix 8 Interregional transmission coordination between the SERTP and PJM regions; - Appendix 9 Interregional transmission coordination between the SERTP